 Bring on the crap.

-When he calls agitated, we know
+When he calls agitated, we know what it's about.

 What is it Dr. Matt?